Hyacinth165/Chinese-Word2Vec/README.md

 # Chinese Word2Vec Training and Testing

-This project provides tools for training and testing Chinese Word2Vec models using Gensim and Jieba.
+This project provides tools for training and testing Chinese Word2Vec models from JSON file using Gensim and Jieba.
 It includes scripts for training the model and testing semantic relationships in the trained model.

 ## Project Structure